 What is BRVO?

-There are arteries and veins running throughout our entire bodies, including the eyes.
+There are arteries and blood vessels running throughout our entire bodies, including the eyes.
 The arteries and veins hold blood and fluids that travel through the body.
 In the retina, there is one main artery and one main vein.
 When branches in the retinal vein become blocked and build-up pressure, it is called branch retinal vein occlusion (BRVO).
-When the vein becomes blocked, it can affect your vision.
+When the vein becomes blocked, it can affect your vision and lead to retinal neovascularization (growth of abnormal blood vessels).
 Blood and fluids will spill out into the retina.
-The macula can swell from all of the fluids and obstruct the central vision.
+The macula can swell from all of the fluids and obstruct the central vision (macular edema).
+BRVO can also lead yo a vitreous hemorrhage if left untreated.

 Most people are aware that high blood pressure is not good for you, as it can affect many parts of your health.
 But what most people don’t realize is that high blood pressure can affect their eyesight and cause damage to the eyes.
 At Boston Vision, our team of specialists can help to diagnose and treat this condition before you lose your vision.